Cold Water Hard Baits for Bass: Jerkbait vs Crankbait Breakdown

 Aktie

 When water temperatures drop below 55°F, bass metabolism slows and strike windows shrink.
-Choosing the right cold water hard bait becomes critical.
+One question consistently comes up:

 H2: How Bass Behave in Cold Water